Green Liberal Party of Switzerland

 The party was formed on 19 July 2007 by four cantonal branches of the Green Party.
 Contesting the election in October 2007 in St. Gallen and Zurich, the party won three seats in the National Council.
 A month later, the party won a seat in the Council of States, with Verena Diener representing Zurich.
 The party has since expanded across Switzerland, and holds seats in thirteen cantonal legislatures in German-speaking Switzerland and the Romandy.
-The party reached 5.4% at the 2011 federal election, increasing the number of Members of the National Council from 3 to 12, suffered a setback in 2015 retreating to 7 seats with 4,6% of the national vote, only to recover in 2019 by winning 16 seats with 7.8% of the vote.
+The party reached 5.4% at the 2011 federal election, increasing the number of Members of the National Council from three to 12, suffered a setback in 2015 retreating to seven seats with 4.6% of the national vote, only to recover in 2019 by winning 16 seats with 7.8% of the vote.

-The Green Liberals are a party of the political centre, as opposed to the left-wing Green Party.
-They seek to combine liberalism on civil liberties and moderate economic liberalism with environmental sustainability.
+The GLP are a party of the political centre in contrast to the centre-left to left-wing Green Party of Switzerland.
+They GLP seek to combine liberalism on civil liberties and moderate economic liberalism with environmental sustainability.
+Political scientist Andreas Ladner has described their policy as "as green as the Greens", but "significantly less left-wing" than them.
 The party has an autonomous parliamentary group in the Federal Assembly of Switzerland since the 2011 federal election.